jane777-pixel/nightdogs/content/blog/orionlw/2025-08-29/ramble/index.md

 # Other stuff

-Adèsse is back from their trip so that's nice.
+Adèsse is back from their trip so that's nice to have them back.
 I don't have work lined up for September which is scary but it'll also be nice to catch up with people and work on things I've been neglecting.

 Until next time!